-sNDA submitted to FDA for BRUKINSA in combination with obinutuzumab as a treatment for relapsed or refractory follicular lymphoma
+sNDA submitted to FDA for BRUKINSA + obinutuzumab in R/R follicular lymphoma

 “Follicular lymphoma is the most common slow-growing non-Hodgkin lymphoma, but there are limited treatment options for patients whose condition has progressed after two lines of therapy.
 We are therefore pleased that BRUKINSA is the first Bruton’s tyrosine kinase inhibitor to demonstrate efficacy in follicular lymphoma and plan to continue worldwide regulatory submissions based on the ROSEWOOD results,” said Mehrdad Mobasher, M.D., M.P.H., Chief Medical Officer, Hematology.
 “Importantly, we are grateful to the people living with relapsed or refractory follicular lymphoma who chose to participate in the ROSEWOOD study.”